mitchellharper12/web-port-knock/README.md

 Build the server with `go build server.go`.
 Execute the server, providing the following 4 environment variables to the runtime:

- * `LISTEN_SPEC`: An IP address colon port string, e.g. "127.0.0.1:8080", "10.0.0.2:1111".
+ * `LISTEN_SPEC` An IP address colon port string, e.g. "127.0.0.1:8080", "10.0.0.2:1111".
 This is the
    what the go HTTP server will bind to.
 The thing open to the internet.
 If you're behind a router you'll probably wanna forward a port in.
  * `HANDLER_ROUTE`: A string containing at least 12 characters.
 The HTTP path that when browsed to will cause a command to be run to add a firewall rule.
 Probably should be hard to guess.
- * `LOCAL_SERVICE_ADDRESS:` The IP address the service you are protecting is running on.
+ * `LOCAL_SERVICE_ADDRESS`: The IP address the service you are protecting is running on.
 Specifically, this is what will be added to the "to" directive when a ufw rule is added.
  * `SERVICE_PORT`: The port the service you are protecting is running on.

-Then give your friends the HTTP url that corresponds to your WAN IP address, HTTP listening port, and route.
+Then give your friends the HTTP URL that corresponds to your WAN IP address, HTTP listening port, and route.

 ## License: